software-challenge/player_python/README.md

 └── start.sh
 ````

-The `my_player` directory,
-or whatever you named yours,
+Once you have completed these steps,
-then just needs to be packaged as a ZIP archive
+you can package your player as a ZIP archive and submit it. 🥳🎉
-and your player is ready to be uploaded. 🥳🎉